emeban44/shopping_list_app/README.md

 ## Goal of the application:

 The goal of this application is making everyday shopping easier with simple shopping item tracking features such as:
-Adding, Deleting and Collecting Items.
+Adding, Deleting and Collecting Shopping Items.
 The UI/UX must be intiutive and featherlight to provide an easy-to-use user feeling.

 ## How to compile and run the application